-All Full-time MBA and Evening MBA applicants are automatically considered for merit-based scholarships available through the University of San Diego and the School of Business Administration.
+All Full-Time MBA and Evening MBA applicants are automatically considered for merit-based scholarships available through the University of San Diego and the School of Business.

-These scholarships are typically awarded to high-caliber applicants who have a GMAT score of 600 or higher (610 for the FT MBA) and other solid credentials.
+These scholarships are typically awarded to high-caliber applicants who have a GMAT score of 600 or higher, high quality work experience and other solid credentials.
 Applicants are notified of any scholarship funds at the time of admission.
 Full-Time MBA student merit scholarships amounts are usually a minimum of $5,000 per academic year and vary based on academic and professional achievement.

-MBA students may apply for an appointment to work with School of Business Administration faculty to help offset the cost of tuition.
-Students who are not working full-time can assist a faculty member with research and other projects for 40 hours during the semester in exchange for $1,200 in tuition assistance (students may apply for 1 assistantship their first semester, and then one or two in following semesters).
+MBA students may apply for an appointment to work with School of Business faculty to help offset the cost of tuition.
+Students who are not working full-time can assist a faculty member with research and other projects for 40 hours during the semester in exchange for $1,200 in tuition assistance (students may apply for one assistantship their first semester, and then one to two in following semesters).

 Need-based Financial Aid

 U.S. citizens and certain permanent residents are eligible to apply for need-based loans and grants.
-Please see the USD Financial Aid Web site for application details.
-The deadline to be considered for need-based grants is April 1st.
+Please see the USD Financial Aid website for application details.
+The deadline to be considered for need-based grants is April 1.